Accenture: Powering by platforms

 We embrace the transformational power of platforms + cloud for our own website.

-To determine a new content management platform, internal IT and Accenture Digital worked through a software selection process, ultimately selecting Sitecore.
+To determine a new content management platform, global IT and Accenture Digital worked through a software selection process, ultimately selecting Sitecore.
 A major reason for this choice was the ability of the Sitecore platform to handle the diversity of 59 different Accenture country sites, 11 different languages and a large volume of content—including more than 230,000 pages.

-To implement the new platform, internal IT mobilized a technical team, the majority of whom were based in the Accenture delivery centers in the Philippines, working with a small team in Chicago.
+To implement the new platform, global IT mobilized a technical team, the majority of whom were based in the Accenture delivery centers in the Philippines, working with a small team in Chicago.
 Avanade, a joint venture of Accenture and Microsoft, assisted with skilling up the teams in the Philippines on the new technology.
 After the teams performed initial hand-offs and iterations of the high-level conceptual designs among IT, the creative agency, and Marketing, the build process kicked off.

 The new accenture.com followed a typical agile delivery approach.
 The initial focus was on configuring the new technology platform, followed by the development of specifications, definition of business and functional requirements, and prioritization of content conversion.
 The team organized these activities according to two major releases, with several smaller ones along the way.
 The first release focused on performing initial functionality and content conversion, and the second focused on implementing remaining functionality.
 At project peak, some 300 Accenture resources worked on the project.
 To mobilize and manage such a large delivery team effectively, the team used a scaled agile framework.